tvanwate/tvanwate.github.io/_team/giuliano_bernardi.md

       icon: fab fa-linkedin
 ---

 Giuliano Bernardi is a **Postdoc** working on cooperative audio signal processing in the [ConeXound](projects/conexound/) project.
-He obtained his PhD at KU Leuven in 2018 on the topic of acoustic signal enhancement in hearing instruments employing bone conduction and direct acoustic cochlear stimulation.
+He obtained his PhD at KU Leuven in 2018 on the topic of acoustic signal enhancement in hearing instruments.